UriPros/PAED-Project-3/README.txt

 Description

-This project implements two combinatorial optimization algorithms: Backtracking (a recursive method that explores all possible paths while pruning unpromising ones) and Branch and Bound (an approach that evaluates partial solutions with a cost estimate to discard paths that cannot improve the current best solution).
+This project implements and applies three non-linear data structures to solve different problems inspired by the Super Structure Bros videogame universe:

+    - Graphs (Kart): Used to represent racing circuits and checkpoints, enabling circuit detection and vehicle route optimization.

+    - Trees (Brawl): Used to store and manage fighters ordered by attack power, allowing efficient insertion, deletion, visualization, and range-based queries.

+    - Tables (Wonder): Used to store game elements by name, enabling fast lookup, spatial queries by area, and statistical analysis by world.

 ---

-Importnat Information!
+Importnat Information:

-The Backtracking and Branch and Bound algorithms are in two different .c files:
+The Graphs, Trees and Tables algorithms are in three different .c files, as well as third-party implementations:

-    - If the user wants to run it using a Backtracking approach:
-        - File: Project2_Backtracking.c
+    - Grpahs:
-        - Maze file: ourMaze.txt (includes the maze we created to test if the algorithm works)

-    - If the user wants to run it using a Branch and Bound approach:
-        - File: Project2_BranchBound.c
+        - File: graph.c and graph.h
-        - Maze file: ourMaze.txt (includes the maze we created to test if the algorithm works)
+        - Maze file: graphData.txt (wich is equivalent to graphsXS.paed file provided with the statement)
-        - Other files:
-            myCONFIG.c  (includes all side functions that are used in our program) myCONFIG.h
-            myPQ.c (includes the implementation of the priority queue and its necessary functions to run the code) myPQ.h
+        - Other files corresponding to graphs: graphPQ.c (includes the implementation of the priority queue and its necessary functions to run the code) graphPQ.h

         !
-To run the Branch and Bound algorithm all these files must be included when compiling it !
+To run the graphs, and specifically the main algorithm, all these files must be included when compiling it !

+    - Trees:
+        - File: tree.c and tree.h
+        - Maze file: treeData.txt (which is equivalent to treesXXS.paed file provided with the statement)

+    - Tables:
+        - File: table.c and table.h
+        - Maze file: tableData.txt (wich is equivalent to tablesM.paed file provided with the statement)
+        - Other files corresponding to graphs: tableLL.c (includes the implementation of the linked list and its necessary functions to run the code) talbeLL.h

         !
+To run the table, and specifically the main algorithm, all these files must be included when compiling it !

+!
 Important !

+    - Graphs:
+        Line 17
+            f = fopen("graphData.txt", "r");

+        should be changed according to the file the user wants to use.

+    - Trees:
+        Line 145
+            f = fopen("treeData.txt", "r");

+        should be changed according to the file the user wants to use.

+    - Tables:
-    Line
+        Line 128
-        FILE *f = fopen("ourMaze.txt", "r");
+            fp = fopen("tableData.txt", "r");

-    found in Project2_Backtracking for the backtracking (line 53) algorithm, and in the myCONFIG.c for the branch and bound algorithm (line 9), should be changed according to the file the user wants to use.
+        should be changed according to the file the user wants to use.

 ---